Scooby-Doo!: Stage Fright

 Is it any good?

-Although some of the Scooby-Doo movies don't seem set in a particular time and place, Stage Fright! is clearly the product of an era in popular culture when reality talent shows are all the rage.
+Although some of the Scooby-Doo movies don't seem set in a particular time and place, this entertaining entry is clearly the product of an era when reality talent shows are all the rage.
 So, everything from the popularity of the fake show and the behavior of the contestants and the attitude of its host (brilliantly voiced by Wayne Brady, no stranger to variety shows), is extremely believable, as is the ongoing romantic tension between Daphne and the clueless Fred.

 Scooby-Doo movies come out so regularly it's easy to assume they're not any good.
 Yes, they're an acquired taste, but they help kids understand the basics of suspense/mystery stories, appreciate the way different personalities can mesh to work together, and laugh heartily at how a dog and his best friends can always manage to save the day.